- Access Right Options

 Access to read items (e.g., description, parts and other item properties) in the library, including sub-libraries that are inheriting from the library.

 Note: For read constraints to be effective, the security level of the server must be set accordingly on the Security tab by an Architect in swAdmin2.

 Users can change the name and description of the library, create sub-libraries, and add or move items or sub-libraries to the library.

 |Note: Write access alone does not provide the right to modify items in the library.
 To be able to both add and edit items in a library, a user needs both Write and Items Write access rights to the library.
 This applies regardless if the user is the owner of the library or of the item.|

 Users can change user/group access rights to the library and move the library to another location in the library structure.
 Moving an item to a new library requires Items Change rights for the original library and Write rights to the destination library.
 However, if the user does not have Item Change rights to the destination library, the user will lose Change rights, and will not be able to move the item again (provided the user is not also the owner of the item).

 |The Owner of the library always has Change rights regardless of what access rights are selected for the owner.|

-Users have rights to edit any item in the library, e.g., edit item description, attributes, add parts, change status, etc. Items Write access alone does not allow a user to add items to a library.
+Users have rights to edit any item in the library, e.g., edit item description, attributes, and add parts.
+Items Write access alone does not allow a user to add items to a library.